sleeptoken/zettelkasten/Remote Thought/Server-side request forgery (SSRF).md

 In some cases, the application server is able to interact with back-end systems that are not directly reachable by users.
 These systems often have non-routable private IP addresses.
 The back-end systems are normally protected by the network topology, so they often have a weaker security posture.
 In many cases, internal back-end systems contain sensitive functionality that can be accessed without authentication by anyone who is able to interact with the systems.

+can try brute forcing IP address or port to the non routable private IP address.